rramirez-dev/rramirez-dev/README.md

 # What am I working on

+- Coverted Traversy Media's Appwrite NextJS App called to BookIT to Angular.I'm currently in the process of converting the App iOS using SwiftUI
 - I am an active attendee at the [iOS Dev Happy Hour](https://www.iosdevhappyhour.com)
 - I'm building iOS Apps in UIKit and SwiftUI such as [GitHub Followers](https://github.com/rramirez-dev/GitHub-Followers), [Math Flash Cards](https://github.com/rramirez-dev/MathFlashCards), [Step Tracker](https://github.com/rramirez-dev/step-tracker)
-- I'm building backend services with .NET Core/Azure, NodeJs, and Firebase
+- I'm building backend services with .NET Core/Azure, NodeJs, Firebase, Appwrite

 # What technologies am I using right now